Skip to content

 State Machines StateMachine, State, FinalState, Pseudostate, Region, Transition Ch.
 14

-Interactions Interaction, Lifeline, Message, CombinedFragment, InteractionOperand, InteractionUse, ExecutionSpecification Ch.
+Interactions Interaction, Lifeline, Message, MessageOccurrenceSpecification, OccurrenceSpecification, InteractionFragment, MessageEnd, CombinedFragment, InteractionOperand, InteractionUse, ExecutionSpecification, BehaviorExecutionSpecification, StateInvariant, GeneralOrdering, Gate, InteractionConstraint, DestructionOccurrenceSpecification, Continuation Ch.
 17

 Information Flows InformationItem, InformationFlow Ch.
 20